-Typhoon cuts power as it slams into China, but loses strength
+Typhoon cuts power, lashes China with wind and rain before weakening

 Meranti will continue to lose strength as it pushes inland and up toward China's commercial capital of Shanghai, but will bring heavy rain.

-(Reporting by Ben Blanchard; Additional reporting by Faith Hung in Taipei; Editing by Nick Macfie)
+Reporting by Ben Blanchard; Additional reporting by Faith Hung in TAIPEI; Editing by Nick Macfie and Paul Tait